-While you are preparing to slash you prices, Vamp-hire new staff for the rush and attempt to be ghoul-gle's most recommended seller there are people out there looking to make all your hard work into a living nightmare!
+While you are preparing to slash your prices, Vamp-hire new staff for the rush and attempt to be ghoul-gle's most recommended seller there are people out there looking to make all your hard work into a living nightmare!

 Cybercrime is a huge deal and can cause a whole world of trouble for businesses of all sizes and though there are many companies, software packages and methods of staying safe online the unsettling reality is that nobody is immune.

-According to the Oxford learners dictionary Cybercrime is
+According to the Oxford learners dictionary, Cybercrime is

 "crime that is committed using the Internet, for example by stealing somebody’s personal or bank details or infecting their computer with a virus"

-while the Webster's dictionary says
+while Webster's dictionary says

 "criminal activity (such as fraud, theft, or distribution of child pornography) committed using a computer especially to illegally access, transmit, or manipulate data"

-Basically any crime that is committed involving a computer and/or the internet is classed as Cybercrime but that's only the beginning, there are many types of Cybercrime out there.
-For example there's Phishing, hacking, viruses, cyberstalking, cyberbullying, denial of service (DoS), Identity theft, fraud, ransomware, spamming and piracy just to name a few!
+Basically, any crime that is committed involving a computer and/or the internet is classed as Cybercrime but that's only the beginning, there are many types of Cybercrime out there.
+For example, there's Phishing, hacking, viruses, cyberstalking, cyberbullying, denial of service (DoS), Identity theft, fraud, ransomware, spamming and piracy just to name a few!

 In 2018, a study carried out by the CSIS (Centre for Strategic and International Studies), in partnership with McAfee stated that almost $600 billion is globally lost as a result of cybercrime each year, according to the UK ONS (Office for National Statistics) around 4.5 million cybercrimes were recorded in England and Wales alone during 2018, companies in the USA reportedly suffer an annual loss of more than $525 million due to cybercrime and it is estimated that today you are 10x more likely to be a victim of cybercrime than you are of physical theft.

-Cybercrime is a huge problem and as the word increasingly turns to technology for day to day requirements it is imperative that we up our game when it comes to cybersecurity.
+Cybercrime is a huge problem and as the world increasingly turns to technology for day to day requirements it is imperative that we up our game when it comes to cybersecurity.
 After spending a good portion of time digging for numbers on a global scale as to how much the cybersecurity industry is worth I was unable to find a consistent estimation however the lowest number I found was $240.1 billion by 2025, which is an incredible amount considering that a lot of the cybercrime we face is preventable by normal people like you and me!